readingshapes/stock_forecasting/stock_forecasting_project_plan.md

 - Team Members: (Team-Members:: Kari Peterson) (Stakeholders:: )

 # Objective

 The objective of this project is to predict stock market prices with Machine Learning methods.

+# Problem Statement

+The United States Stock Market faces fluctuations due to supply, demand, current events, etc. There are many variables that cause the stock market to experience random behavior.
+However, analyzing trends in the market from previous years and applying forecasting methods can allow systems with random behaviors to be predicted with high accuracy.
+In this case, the stock market is a system with random behavior.
+By using Long short-term memory (LTSM) models (a Deep Learning network), stock prices can be predicted with high accuracy.

 # Data

 Twenty years of Yahoo Finance Data will be used.
 Data from Yahoo Finance will be the data source.
+The S&P500 index will be the collection of stocks used for predictions.

 # Method
 LTSM (Long short-term memory) Models will be used to calculate future stock prices.
 LTSM Models are Recurrent Neural Networks (RNN) used for time-series data.